alshival/gpt-discord-bot/README.md

 <img src="https://github.com/alshival/gpt-discord-bot/blob/main/.meta/Screenshot%202023-05-05%2011.50.53%20PM.png?raw=true">
 P.S...
 Salski and I prefer using USB ports or RJ-45... but.
 You know...
 To each, their own.

-Note that the basic bot doesn't remember conversations.
-Note further that `!chatGPTturbo` may take a few seconds to run.

 A data science student approached me on UpWork to help with their homework.
 I helped them with the graph theory problems then told them just chug the rest through GPT.
 They were probability and calculus problems that I knew GPT could handle.
 Advised them to form a study group and gave them a link to this bot.
 It works great for tutoring.
 Plus it would be cheaper for them to just ask GPT.